State Tax Filing Resources

 SUI*

-All Nevada employers are required to file and pay their Employer’s Quarterly Report (Form RPT3795) and the SUI Wage Report (Form NEW0098) electronically.
+All Nevada employers are required to remit their Employer’s Quarterly Report (Form RPT3795) and the SUI Wage Report (Form NEW0098) electronically.
 The agency no longer accepts paper returns.

 Modified Business Tax (MBT)